telekom/sysrepo-plugin-hardware/README.md

 sysrepo-plugind -v 4 -d
 ```

-The functionality can be tested doing an operational data request through sysrepo, only the root-node is currently supported for data-requests:
+The functionality can be tested doing an operational data request through sysrepo; data requests should be made for the `hardware`, `component` nodes:

 ```bash
 sysrepocfg -x "/ietf-hardware:hardware" -X -d operational -f json